nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

 The pair of (channelNumber, standard) are used as an index to a map that returns a Frequency and ChannelWidth.
 By calling this method, one can dynamically add members to the map.
-For instance, let's suppose that you previously configured WIFI_PHY_STANDARD_80211a, and wanted to deine a new channel number '34' of width 20 MHz and at center frequency 5160 MHz.
+For instance, let's suppose that you previously configured WIFI_PHY_STANDARD_80211a, and wanted to define a new channel number '34' of width 20 MHz and at center frequency 5160 MHz.

 If you try to simply configure ChannelNumber to the value 34, it will fail,